Pottery made to order | repair and restoration studio in Southern Delaware

 8. Paper pad to mix Epoxy on

-Make sure the pieces are clean using alcohol.
-If the item has been fixed before clean off any old adhesive, or the new adhesive may not bond properly.
-Instruction to remove old adhesives.
-Fill a container, that is slightly larger than the piece you want to prepare with plastic pebbles, rice, or sand.
-This will cradle and hold the repaired piece still and in place while it cures.
+Before repairing, thoroughly clean the broken pieces with alcohol.
+If the item has been previously repaired, remove any old adhesive completely to ensure the new glue bonds properly.
+To keep the pieces stable during curing, fill a container slightly larger than your piece with plastic pebbles, rice, or sand.
+This will cradle and hold the pottery securely in place while the adhesive sets.

 Place the larger broken part in the PVC pebbles / resin pellets (rice or sand) so that gravity will hold the top piece in place.
 Verify fit before applying adhesive.